-Intervention-specific evaluation activity
+Intervention strategy-specific evaluation activity

 - 70. The OfS considers that, for an intervention strategy to be considered likely to make an effective and meaningful difference to equality of opportunity, it should be underpinned by an appropriate evaluation plan.
 This should include: - A description of a robust, objective and credible evaluation plan which delivers high quality evidence of what works and what does not work in the delivery of activities in particular contexts.
-This should include the methodologies which will be used to evaluate outcomes in each intervention strategy. - A description of the mechanisms in place to enable the evaluation to influence practice and delivery of each of a provider's intervention strategies. - 71.
-The OfS recognises that different types and standards of evaluation may be appropriate for each intervention and that each provider will be at a different stage of developing its evaluation expertise.
-Therefore, a provider is expected to ensure that the impact of their interventions in mitigating the risks they have identified is properly evaluated using the OfS standards of evaluation as a guide.
-13
+This should include the methodologies which will be used to evaluate outcomes in each intervention strategy. - A description of the mechanisms in place to enable the evaluation to influence practice and delivery of each of a provider's intervention strategies.

+71. The OfS recognises that different types and standards of evaluation may be appropriate for each intervention strategy (or the activities within them) and that each provider will be at a different stage of developing its evaluation expertise.
+Therefore, a provider is expected to ensure that the impact of its intervention strategies in mitigating the risks it has identified is properly evaluated using the OfS standards of evidence as a guide.12